ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 ![img](https://jeroen.github.io/images/monkey.jpg)

-For analyzing the data, we would like to extract the date (top left) and temperate (top right) from each of these pictures.
+For analyzing the data, we would like to extract the date (top left) and temperature (top right) from each of these pictures.
 The `image_crop` function now has a parameter `gravity` which makes it easy to crop certain parts of the image.
 For example `gravity = 'northeast'` will crop an area of the specified size in the top right corner of the image.

 We then use `image_negate` which turns the white text into into black text on a white background, and then we feed it to the OCR: